simple-login/documentation/docs/siwsl/app.md

 # SimpleLogin App

-A SimpleLogin App represents an **user database**.
+A SimpleLogin App represents a **user database**.
 For ex, if you have iOS, Android and Web app for a single product, then you just need a single SimpleLogin App.
 Same applies if you have 2 different products but that share the same user database.

 ## Create an App